 Sources for the news stories include news distributors, universities, scientific journals, and research organizations.

 Each story begins with a short summary, source, and social sharing links.
 MLA, APA, and Chicago citations are also available for each article, a very handy feature.

-TechRadar, “the source for tech buying advice,” was launched in 2008 and is a trusted site for consumer tech news and reviews.
+TechRadar, “the source for tech buying advice,” was launched in 2008.
+It’s a trusted site for consumer tech news and reviews.
 TechRadar is based in the UK and has expanded to Australia and the U.S.

 In addition to the reviews, the “How To” section offers tips for getting the most from your gadgets and other technology.